 The good news is you can usually get the right cover for pre-existing medical conditions through us!

 For more serious medical conditions, you can visit the Money and Pensions Service (MaPS).
-They have a directory of insurers that could help you find a quote that suits you.
+They have a directory of insurers that could help you find a quote that will suit your needs.

 There are some instances where you won't be covered by your insurer: